-- (1) Improving skills in parish counseling or pastoral care; - (2) Completing requirements for certification as a chaplain (Association of Professional Chaplains); - (3) Expanding theological and spiritual reflection skills as an already licensed marriage and family therapist, professional counselor, social worker or psychologist; - (4) Completing requirements as an ACPE supervisor, AAMFT Approved Supervisor, or other professional credential; and - (5) Becoming licensed as a pastoral counselor in a state that licenses pastoral counselors.
+- (1) Improving skills in parish counseling or pastoral care; - (2) Completing requirements for certification as a chaplain (Association of Professional Chaplains); - (3) Expanding theological and spiritual reflection skills as an already licensed marriage and family therapist, professional counselor, social worker or psychologist; - (4) Completing requirements as an ACPE supervisor, AAMFT Approved Supervisor, or other professional credential; and - (5) Becoming licensed or certified as a pastoral counselor in a state that licenses or certifies pastoral counselors.
+At this time, this includes KY, TN, NC, NH and ME.